airpair/animating-elements-moving-between-angularjs-lists/post.md

 }
 ```

 You can have a more complex transition if you want by also having a transition on `.ng-anchor-out`, but this is not necessary for this case.
-You can see the [https://docs.angularjs.org/api/ngAnimate](docs for ngAnimate) for more information.
+You can see the [docs for ngAnimate](https://docs.angularjs.org/api/ngAnimate) for more information.

 Plunker
 -------